 Rosenbaum & Rosenbaum, P.C. | May 19, 2022 | Car Accidents

-Even though millions of people use Uber or Lyft, the two most popular ridesharing services, people still worry about whether these taxi alternatives are safe.
+Even though millions of people use Uber or Lyft in New York, the two most popular ridesharing services, people still worry about whether these taxi alternatives are safe.

 Though tens of millions of successful rides are completed by Uber and Lyft drivers each year, it quickly makes the news when someone gets hurt.
 According to Uber’s 2019 safety report, there were 3,045 sexual assaults, 58 fatalities, and nine fatal physical assaults in that year.

 In response, Uber created new safety programs and initiated the Industry Sharing Safety Program, where rideshare companies share information about drivers released from their contracts due to an arrest or assault.

 Both ride-sharing services initiated several new safety protocols, including a PIN verification for Uber and other features available through the app.

 However, even with the safety features included in the rideshare apps, riders still should take several precautions when using Lyft or Uber.